JustinVelazquez/Daily_Cryptov3/client-side/README.md

 b) Will loop through the top 20 currencies by MarketCap, and show statistics
 c) Will have 2 filtering options (24h/7D)
 d) takes up our right side of application.
 Static

+[]Setup Redux?
+a) Do we need a state management tool? - Yes.
+The state of our components are dependent on entirely separate components.
+These are not directly child/parents
+b) Setup Redux

+[]Setup React-router-Dom?
+a) Do we need react router?